Richard Jewell (film): Plot

-After a disastrous The Today Show interview, and still not wholly convinced of Jewell's innocence, Bryant and his secretary, Nadya, time how long it takes to travel the distance between the phone booth used to make a bomb threat shortly before the explosion and Centennial Park.
+After a disastrous interview on The Today Show, and still not wholly convinced of Jewell's innocence, Bryant and his secretary, Nadya, time how long it takes to travel the distance between the phone booth used to make a bomb threat shortly before the explosion and Centennial Park.
 Concluding that it was impossible for Jewell to make the threat and discover the bomb when he did, Bryant becomes determined to keep Jewell from getting "railroaded".

 The FBI searches Jewell's home and seizes property, including his mother's Tupperware, his true crime books, and a cache of firearms.
 Jewell admits to Bryant that he has not paid income tax for years and was once arrested for exceeding his authority.
 Bryant scolds Jewell for being too collegial with the investigators, and Jewell says his ingrained respect for authority makes it difficult for him not to be deferential.

 Bryant arranges a polygraph examination, which Jewell passes.
 Scruggs, though initially brash and confident in her reporting, is troubled to learn the FBI has begun to look for someone who may have called in the bomb threat for Jewell, since having an accomplice would not fit the "lone bomber" profile.
 Bobi holds a press conference at which she pleads for the FBI to announce Jewell is no longer a suspect so they may proceed with their lives.
 Finally, Jewell and Bryant meet with Shaw, and after several irrelevant questions, Jewell asks if he will be charged.
 Met with silence, he leaves.
-88 days after being named a "person of interest", Jewell is informed by formal letter that he is no longer under investigation.
+Eighty-eight days after being named a "person of interest," Jewell is handed a formal FBI letter that he is no longer under investigation.

 In April 2003, Jewell, now a police officer in Luthersville, Georgia, is visited by Bryant, who tells him that Eric Rudolph has been captured and confessed to the Centennial Olympic Park bombing.

-An epilogue states that, on August 29, 2007, Jewell died at age 44 of complications from diabetes and heart failure.
-Bryant and Nadya are married, and Bobi babysits their two sons on Saturday nights.
+In 2007, Jewell died at age 44 of heart failure.
+Bryant and Nadya were married, and Bobi babysits their two sons every Saturday night.